|

 The

 elements of personal pleasure and recreation.
+That

-doing your "job" that the expenses
+"job" that the expenses aren't

-aren't tax-deductible.
-The Tax Court has ruled
+tax-deductible.
+The Tax Court has ruled that

-that "suffering has never been made a
+"suffering has never been made a prerequisite for

-Moreover, even if you're employed full time
+deductibility."
+Moreover, even if you're employed

-elsewhere, that doesn't prevent you from
+full time elsewhere, that doesn't prevent you from

 having another vocation on the side.
-Many
+Many people work

-people work a full-time job while running a
+a full-time job while running a second business on the

-works whether your business is your primary
+side.
+This technique works whether your business is

-source of income or it's a sideline.
+your primary source of income or it's a sideline.

 |